 Who performs a radon test and remediation?

 The PA DEP requires that all individuals or firms performing professional radon testing or remediation be licensed by the Commonwealth of PA.
 A home owner or builder can perform radon testing and remediation in their own homes, however a PA DEP licensed testing professional should be used for a home transaction to ensure a non-compromised test performed to PA DEP protocols.
 Any changes to an installed remediation system should only be performed by a licensed remediator, as well.
 Contractors (plumbers, electricians, etc.) who are not PA DEP licensed for radon remediation should never modify remediation piping or their fans in any way; this is against the law in PA per the PA Radon Act.
 Even minor changes to remediation pipes and fans may cause the system to not work properly, may lead to condensate damage within the home, and/or may raise the radon concentration within the home.

-The PA DEP updates its list of certified/licensed radon testers and radon remediators each month.
+The PA DEP updates its list of PA certified/licensed radon testers and radon remediators each month.
 This info can be obtained from the PA DEP website or by calling the PA DEP at: 1-800-23-RADON.

 © 2014 Matthew Steger

-- EPA Citizen's Guide To Radon
+- Pennsylvania Citizen's Guide To Radon

-- Consumer's Guide To Radon Reduction
+- Pennsylvania Consumer's Guide to Radon Reduction

 - EPA Map of Radon Zones

 - PA Radon Mitigation Standards